tmbothe/data-lake-project/README.md

  ## Project Structure

- The project has multiple files, here is the description:
+ The project has two main files, here is the description:

- 1- `test.ipynb` :  displays the first few rows of each table to let you check your database.

- 2- `create_tables.py` :  drops and creates your tables.
-You run this file to reset your tables before each time you run your ETL scripts.

- 3- `etl.ipynb` :  reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.

- 4 - `etl.py` :  reads and processes files from song_data and log_data and loads them into your tables.
-You can fill this out based on your work in the ETL notebook.
+ 1 - `etl.py` :  reads and processes files from song_data and log_data and loads them into different tables structure as described above, then write them bas in AWS S3.

- 5 - `sql_queries.py` : contains all your sql queries, and is imported into the last three files above.
+ 5 - `dl.cfg` : contains a valid user access key and secret key that has access to source bucket in S3.

 ## Installation

 - Install python 3.8
 - Clone the current repository
-- Launch a redshift cluster and create an IAM role that has read access to S3
+- create IAM user in AWS and get the user access key and secret key
-- Add redshift database and IAM role info to dwh.cfg
+- Add IAM access and secret keys to dl.cfg file.
 - Open command line and move to the repository folder
-- Run the `create_tables.py` file to drop and create the database as well as all tables
 - Run the `etl.py` file to read, extract, transform and load data to different tables

 ## Examples of Queries